Calabi-Yau Metrics with K\"ahler Moduli Dependence: Ricci-flat metrics on the hyper-surface in

-As for the bi-cubic, we can verify numerically that the function $\phi$ is $G$-invariant.
+As for the bi-cubic, we numerically checked that the function $\phi$ is $G$-invariant.
 Therefore, focusing on the most accurate case of $(k_1,k_2)=(2,2)$ we can work with the Ansatz~\eqref{eq:phiGinv} and the invariants $I_i$, where $i=0,\ldots ,11$, listed in the previous sub-section.
 Fig.~\ref{fig:2_4_alpha_plots_2} shows the fitted values of the associated coefficients $\alpha_i$ in Eq.~\eqref{eq:phiGinv}.

 Fig.~\ref{fig:n_of_neglected_singlets_vs_error} shows how the fit error increases with the number of singlet contributions that are ignored in the Ansatz~\eqref{eq:phiGinv} (meaning their associated coefficient are set to zero `by hand').
 The plot shows that up to approximately twenty singlets can be neglected without a significant deterioration in accuracy.
 Hence, retaining only the $12$ singlets listed in the previous sub-section constitutes a good approximation which achieves an accuracy of $2.8$\%.
+The neglected singlets are associated with corresponding $\alpha$ coefficients that are suppressed by one to two orders of magnitude compared to those of the retained singlets and are approximately constant throughout the sampled region of moduli space.

 For these $12$ coefficients we carry out a symbolic regression, using {\sf PySR} with building blocks $+$, $\cdot$, $\exp$, $\log$, $\sin$ and $\cos$, using the numerical data shown in Fig.~\ref{fig:2_4_alpha_plots_2}.
-Table~\ref{tab:24_alpha_fits} displays the resulting (simplest and most accurate) analytic expressions found in this way.
+The algorithm evolves 10 independent populations of 200 individuals over 300 generations.
+The analytical expressions reported in Table~\ref{tab:24_alpha_fits} were selected from the corresponding Pareto fronts.
 Inserting these expressions together with the invariants in Section~\ref{sec:inv24} into the Ansatz~\eqref{eq:phiGinv} gives the approximate analytic form of the Ricci-flat K\"ahler potential.

+As in the case of the bicubic, we computed the $\sigma$-loss of the analytic metric and compared to that of the numerical one.
+We plotted these quantities in Fig.~\ref{fig:2,4_avg_deviation_sigma_loss}.
+As in the bicubic case, the proposed Ansatz yields a moduli-dependent metric that is approximately Ricci-flat even at relatively low truncation order.